Regulus343/Nxs/readme.md

 - Ability to show a hint on the `Unlock Account` dialog
 - Ability to display a QR code of the currently unlocked account
 - Ability to filter transactions by sent, received, confirmed, or unconfirmed
+- Ability to run secret phrases through a substitution cipher (of which there are 100 by default) to obfuscate dictionary words

 ## Table of Contents